CDLUC3/mrt-doc/deploy_rules.md

   - Release hold on queues

 ### Inventory
+- Load balancer exists for localid processing
+- Endpoint exists to pause processing before deployment
+- Must remove instances from the load balancer before deployment unless Ingest Queue and Dryad ingests are held

 ### Replication
+- No load balancer exists
+  - The admin tool could make use of this if it existed
+- Endpoint exists to pause processing before deployment

+### Audit
+- No load balancer exists
+  - The admin tool could make use of this if it existed
+- Endpoint exists to pause processing before deployment

 ### UI
+- ALB exists
+- The puppet deploy process makes an instance unavailable for 2-3 sec during deployment, so an ALB rotation is not done
+  - The ALB removal could be implemented in the future
+- Note that for now the Nuxeo processing depends on a UI instance

 ### Admin Tool

 ### Database Schema Changes

+### Mrt Cron

 ## Deprecated Services
 - OAI